 I only recommend things I actually use and have paid for myself, with my own money.
 I don’t do paid posts/reviews of any kind, and I don’t keep affiliate agreements with any genealogy sites where I don’t have an active, paid subscription at the time of the post.
 In fact, if I have a paid subscription but am not happy with the site, I don’t link to those either.
 I’m grumpy like that.

-I use the money to pay the hosting fees for this site, and if I ever have any left over, I’ll use it to pay the heat bill.
-I live in Wisconsin, so we need a lot of heat.
-So thanks for the heat!
+I use the money to pay the hosting fees for this site, and if I ever have any left over, I’ll use it to pay the electric bill.
+I live in New Mexico, so we need a lot of electricity to run the air conditioner.
+So thanks for the electricity!

 These are the sites I’m affiliated with: